Obesity in Harford County

 Community Gardens – Expanding the number of community, school, and faith-based gardens

-Faith-Based Wellness – assisting Faith-Based organizations with creating and implementing Health and Wellness Ministries for healthier congregations
+Faith-Based Wellness – assisting Faith-Based organizations with creating and implementing Health and Wellness Ministries for healthier congregations.

 Senior Health – There are a number of programs available through the Harford County Office on Aging and local Senior Centers.
+Diabetes is not an inevitable part of aging.
+Have your A1C and glucose tolerance tests as recommended by your doctor.

 - All three Harford County Municipalities are HEAL Communities